featurist/dslify/README.md

     console.log(dsl.z);     // global is safe!

 ### Isn't it hard to debug dynamically-generated functions?
 Yes.
-So depending on how much debugging you do, _runtime_ function rewriting may only be practical with _configuration_ DSLs that are unlikely to generate errors.
+So depending on how much debugging you do, _runtime_ function rewriting may only be practical with 'configuration' DSLs that are unlikely to generate errors.
 For bigger DSLs you might consider rewriting functions to disk, as a compilation step in your build process.

 ### License
 BSD